 A place of shared intellectual resources.

-A places of shared capacities between students and instructors.
+A place of shared capacities between students and instructors.

 A place of crafting, making, exploring involving hands-on spatial manipulation and material manifestation on all scales.